RisalNasar/udemy/README.md

-# Currently Running Udemy Discount Codes for Courses offered by Risal
+# Udemy Courses offered by Risal

 Course Name | Course Links with Discounted Pricing (Try both links and choose the one with the lowest price)
 ----------- | --------------------------------------------------------------------------------------------